JoGDelta/getting_cleaning_data/CodeBook.md

 2. Activity: the name of the activity performed by the subject when measurements were taken.

 ### Measurements
-The remaining variables are the calculated means and standard deviations of the sets of data:
+The remaining variables are the calculated means and standard deviations of the following sets of data:

 * tBodyAccMeanX
 * tBodyAccMeanY